Skip to content

 LaTeX Diff

-A core design philosophy of TeXRA is to provide transparency and control over the AI's modifications.
-The integrated LaTeX diff functionality is central to this, allowing you to precisely see and evaluate the changes suggested by AI agents before deciding how to incorporate them.
+A core design philosophy of TeXRA is transparency and control over the AI's modifications.
+You see and evaluate every change an agent suggests, in the typeset document, before deciding how to incorporate it.

-TeXRA automatically generates diff files after agent runs that modify .tex files (like correct or polish), comparing the agent's output (*_r0_*.tex or *_r1_*.tex) against the original input or the previous round's output.
+TeXRA automatically generates diff files after agent runs that modify .tex files (like correct or polish), comparing the agent's task-storage output (r0/output.tex or r1/output.tex) against the original input or the previous round's output.
 This provides immediate observability into the agent's actions.

 This guide explains how to use TeXRA's dedicated LaTeXdiff features for comparing arbitrary file versions and understanding the results.